-Canada Emergency Locator Transmitter (ELT) Mandate Now In Effect (Starting November 25, 2020) – Upgrade to a 406 MHz ELT
+Canada Emergency Locator Transmitter (ELT) Mandate Takes Effect November 25, 2025 – Upgrade to a 406 MHz ELT

 The primary objective behind these ELT requirements is to optimize Search and Rescue (SAR) operations, enhancing both their efficiency and passengers’ safety.
 By ensuring distress signals can be promptly and effectively received by SAR authorities, this mandate aims to elevate the safety quotient for all onboard.

-All commercial air operators, foreign aircraft and private operators will need to be upgraded to a 406 MHz ELT, like the ARTEX ELT 345 no later than November 25, 2021.
+All commercial air operators, foreign aircraft, and private operators were required to upgrade to a 406 MHz ELT, such as the ARTEX ELT 345, by November 25, 2021.

 Don’t Wait To Upgrade Your ELT?